davedawkins/SAFE-template-Bridge-LiteDB/README.md

-# SAFE Template using Bridge & LiteDB
+# SAFE Template using Elmish.Bridge & LiteDB.FSharp

 This is a fork of SAFE-template-extended, where I've replaced Fable.Remoting with Elmish.Bridge.
-This gives an Elmish architecture to the client-server communication, and brings with it a websocket layer instead of the HTTP used by Remoting
+This gives an Elmish architecture to the client-server communication, and brings with it a websocket layer instead of the HTTP used by Remoting.
-.

 Again, this was a learning exercise for me.